cwehmeyer/bbstat/README.md

 - a 1D numpy array of length `n_data` or
 - a tuple/list of 1D numpy arrays, each of length `n_data`

-and `weights` is a 1D numpy array of length `n_data`.
-The function may also take additional parameters which can be supplied via
+and `weights` is a 1D numpy array of length `n_data`, with non-negative elements that sum up to one.
+The function may also take additional parameters which can be supplied via `**kwargs`.

 ## License